-Our school, Caminhos Language Centre, is located in one of the most traditional neighborhoods of Rio de Janeiro’s Zona Sul (south region): Ipanema.
-Besides being one of the most famous neighborhoods of Rio, it is also between other famous and interesting neighborhoods – Leblon, Copacabana and Lagoa.
+Caminhos Language Centre is located in one of the most traditional neighborhoods of Rio de Janeiro’s South region: Ipanema.
+Besides being one of the most famous neighborhoods in Rio, Ipanema is also right next to other famous and interesting neighborhoods, such as Leblon, Copacabana, and Lagoa.

-In the ’60s, with the growth of the density of the neighborhood, houses began to be replaced by buildings and that was when Ipanema began to take shape as one of the noblest and most expensive addresses to live in Rio de Janeiro.
+During the ’60s, the density of the neighborhood grew strong — taller buildings were already replacing the smaller houses.
+That is when Ipanema began to take shape as one of the noblest and most expensive zip codes to live in Rio de Janeiro.

-Today, Ipanema has a population of over 40,000 inhabitants and more than 20,000 households spread between its area of 308 hectares.
-Its beach is 2.6 kilometers long and is connected at one end by Arpoador Beach up until you reach Leblon Beach.
+Today, the Ipanema neighborhood has a population of over 40,000 inhabitants, and more than 20,000 households spread between its area of 308 hectares.
+Ipanema beach is 2.6 kilometers long, connecting Arpoador Beach at one end up and Leblon Beach on the other.

-It was on this beach that great names of Brazilian music used to meet up in the ’60s, just like Vinicius de Moraes and Tom Jobim, who wrote “The Girl from Ipanema” together.
-Inspired by Helo Pinheiro – an Ipanema resident who always passed by them wearing a bikini on the beachfront – Tom and Vinicius wrote the famous song in 1962, when Helo was only 17.
+It was on this beach that great names of the Brazilian music used to meet up in the ’60s.
+That was the case for Vinicius de Moraes and Tom Jobim, who wrote “The Girl from Ipanema” together.
+The inspiration for the song came from a girl named Helo Pinheiro, an Ipanema resident who always passed by wearing a bikini.
+Tom and Vinicius wrote the famous song in 1962 when Helo was only 17.

-Ipanema’s sights are a charm of its own.
-Arpoador beach serves the people with the most beautiful sunset of Rio de Janeiro; the Girl from Ipanema Park boarders Ipanema and Copacabana and offers sport and playground space and lots of trees for a well-deserved shadow on sunny days; the Church of Our Lady of Peace, recently renovated, show us all the wealth of the colonial era; and of course, the view of the Morro dos Irmãos, one of the postcards of Rio.
+Ipanema’s tourist sights are a charm of its own.
+Arpoador beach serves the people with the most beautiful sunset of Rio de Janeiro.
+The Girl from Ipanema Park boarders Ipanema and Copacabana, offering locals playground spaces and lots of trees for a well-deserved shadow on sunny days.
+The Church of Our Lady of Peace, recently renovated, shows us all the wealth of the colonial era.
+And of course, the breathtaking view of Morro dos Irmãos, one of Rio’s famous sights.

-Nowadays Ipanema is an upper-middle-class neighborhood, surrounded by theaters, restaurants, bars and hotels, the right choice for tourists who wish to come to Rio de Janeiro.
-Its beach is crowded on sunny weekends and its sidewalk is a great place to walk at night, meet new people, make friends and have fun as a true carioca.
+Nowadays Ipanema is an upper-middle-class neighborhood, surrounded by theaters, restaurants, bars, and hotels.
+It is the right choice for tourists who wish to come to Rio de Janeiro.
+The beach is crowded on sunny days and the promenade is a great choice for a good walk in the evening, to meet new people, make friends and have fun as a true carioca.

 Ipanema is home to Caminhos Language Centre since 2009.
 We are blessed to be located in the middle of so much goodness.
-Be part of our family, learn Portuguese as a true carioca and enjoy all the beauty of Ipanema.
+Be part of our family, learn Portuguese as a local, and enjoy all the beauty of Ipanema.
 Learn more about our courses and activities at caminhoslanguages.com.